-The man laying on the rich carpet welcomed me into the the Hamadcha zaouia in Essaouira.
-After determining my nationalty he proceeded to tell me in English about the psychological and spiritual healing role the Hamachda confrere traditionally enjoys within Moroccon folk ethnology.
+The man laying on the rich carpet welcomed me into the the Hamadcha Zaouia in Essaouira.
+After determining my nationalty he proceeded to tell me in English about the psychological and spiritual healing role the Hamadcha confrere traditionally enjoys within Moroccon folk ethnology.

 Just several hours before he had been one member of a collective of musicians and dancers performing in the Place de l’Horlage as part of the 2019 Gnaoua Musiques de Monde festival in Essaouira, Morocco.
 In the small square under the old clock tower the ensemble performed for forty minutes in front of a enthralled mostly Moroccan audience.
 Approximately 2 minutes of the early part of the performance is captured below.

 The woman in the worn green jellaba and distinct Amazigh features is in her early forties.
 She cuts a striking figure as she moves from person to person in the cafes around Place Moulay Hassan clutching a bunch of curling papers in her right hand.
 She insists that everybody view these papers; they are her art works and her raison d’etre.

 Kadisha, born locally in El Hanchane, says she has always lived in Essaouira.
 She tells me that she paints most days, buying paint and paper for 2 dirhams from the local stationers.
 Her art is always on A3 paper, is always portraits and often from her imagination.